aws-samples/amazon-personalize-samples/README.md

 temporal drift analysis for cold-start applicability;
 and an analysis on user-session distribution.

+## MLOps with AWS Step Functions

+This is a project to showcase how to quickly deploy a Personalize Campaign in a fully automated fashion using AWS Step Functions.

+To get started navigate to the [ml_ops](ml_ops/) folder and follow the README instructions.

 ## License Summary

 This sample code is made available under a modified MIT license.
 See the LICENSE file.